tacofoundation/tacofoundation.github.io/docs/specification.md

 ### 5.4 Hierarchical Organization

-The Position-Invariant Tree (PIT) is a structural constraint that enables efficient navigation and querying of hierarchical TACO datasets.
+The PIT is a structural constraint that enables efficient navigation and querying of hierarchical TACO datasets.
 PIT enforces a regular tree structure where the position of any node uniquely determines its path from the root, eliminating the need for explicit parent-child relationship tracking.

-For a dataset to be PIT-compliant, the following rules MUST be enforced:
+For a dataset to be PIT-compliant, the following rules **MUST** be enforced:

 **PIT-1: Structural Isomorphism at Level 0**

-All SAMPLEs at the root level (level 0) MUST be structurally isomorphic.
+All SAMPLEs at the root level (level 0) **MUST** be structurally isomorphic.
 Two SAMPLEs are considered isomorphic when they satisfy ALL of the following conditions:

-- They MUST contain the same number of children
+- They **MUST** contain the same number of children
-- Children at the same position MUST have identical identifiers (id field)
+- Children at the same position **MUST** have identical identifiers (id field)
-- Children at the same position MUST have the same type (FILE or FOLDER)
+- Children at the same position **MUST** have the same type (FILE or FOLDER)

 **PIT-2: Schema Uniformity Across Levels**

-All SAMPLEs at the same hierarchy level MUST share an identical metadata schema, including:
+All SAMPLEs at the same hierarchy level **MUST** share an identical metadata schema, including:

 - All core metadata fields with matching data types
 - All extension fields with matching data types